CityOfNewYork/patterns-cli/readme.md

 export default Accordion;
 ```

-The contents of this file are optional, however, using class based ES modules makes scoping JavaScript enhanced patterns easier to scope.
+The contents of this file are optional, however, using class-based ES modules makes scoping JavaScript-enhanced patterns easier to scope.
 Edit the file as you wish and run:

 ```shell
 $ npx pttrn rollup